AndrewShpagin/iot-proxy/README.md

 ### What it may not do:
 It may not react immediately.
 The script called once in some time period (once in a minute is most frequent), so it can’t turn the light immediately when you open the door.

+### How you may participate

 Any participation is very welcome!
+It includes:
+1) Participation in the development (I may do you the contributor if you want).
+2) Testing the application, feedback is welcome.
-It includes participation in the development, donations at Patreon, testing, sharing this project!
+3) Donations at Patreon, testing, sharing this project!
 Paying for servers - it is not free to me, so donations are greatly appreciated.